Kaz and Associates

-The protagonist.
-A "magistocrat" more concerned about his status as an eligible bachelor than his exorcism duties.
-The latest in a long and proud line of demon slayers, Kaz has strong magical abilities that allow him to detect demonic possession, expel demon presences, and battle even the most formidable of demons on an even footing.
+The protagonist, a "magistocrat" more concerned about his status as an eligible bachelor than his exorcism duties.
+The latest in a long and proud line of demon slayers, Kaz has strong magical abilities that allow him to detect demonic possession, expel demonic presences, and battle even the most formidable of demons on an even footing.
 For hundreds of years it's been his family's duty to protect Neo Yokio from demonic threats.
-Despite this, Kaz tends to treat his magical duties as a chore he'd rather put off — it's a good thing he's got his Aunt Agatha to keep him in line.
+Despite this, Kaz tends to treat his magical duties as a chore he'd rather put off — it's a good thing he's got his Aunt Agatha to keep him in line, and his butler Charles to keep him even-keeled .
 Kaz also has a taste for expensive clothes and a tendency towards fits of dramatic melancholy, but ultimately his heart's in the right place.

 - Action Fashionista: Kaz has a great love of clothes and prides himself on his personal fashion.
 If he's stuck fighting demons, he's going to make sure he looks good doing it.